proservlab/lacework-deploy/README.md

 Once the pre-requisites are complete follow the [getting started guide](GETTINGSTARTED.md) to start deploying the pre-configured scenarios.

+Use the `./config.sh` command to select a scenario and configure the associated cloud account profile(s) as required.
+Once configuration is complete for your scenario, use the `./build.sh --workspace=<SCENARIO> --action=plan` to review the terraform plan, followed by `./build.sh --workspace=<SCENARIO> --action=apply`.

+> **Note**
+> When using multiple sso profiles you may specify `--sso-profile` as an option for `./config.sh` or `./build.sh`.

 # Workspace Management

 To view a list of _active_ workspaces (i.e. those will deployed resources) the following command can be run:
 `./build.sh --workspace-summary`

 At this time any workspaces with no deployed resources will be removed.

+# Connecting to Deployed Instances

+Once configured deployed instances can be connected to using each cloud provider's secure access pattern.
+To simplify the connection process use the `./connect.sh` cli.
+For example run `./connect.sh --workspace=<YOUR WORKSPACE> --env=<attacker|target>` to select a valid workspace and environment (i.e. attacker, target.

+> **Note**
+> For AWS `aws ssm start-session` is used to tunnel connections from the source workstaion to the deployed instance.
+In GCP `gcloud compute ssh --tunnel-through-iap` is used to securely tunnel.
+For Azure an ssh connection is established from the local workspace using the ssh key created by terraform.

 # SSM Access